sergio-costas/snap-tools/remove_common/README.md

 You can also add the *-v* argument to have *verbose* output of which files are being removed.

-Also, it is possible to add *-e path1 path2 ...* to exclude several paths from being checked.
+Also, it is possible to add *-e path1/\* path2/\*.so ...* to exclude several paths or files from being checked and/or removed.

-Finally, you can add *-m base_snap1:path_piece1 base_snap2:path_piece2* to compare files from *SNAP_BEING_BUILT/path_piece1/...* with */snap/base_snap1/...*, etc. This is useful for *gtk-common-themes*, because the themes are stored directly at *share/...* instead of *usr/share/...*, which prevents to find duplicated icons, sounds and themes.
+Finally, you can add *-m base_snap1:path_piece1 base_snap2:path_piece2* to compare files from *SNAP_BEING_BUILT/path_piece1/...* with */snap/base_snap1/...*, etc. This is useful for snaps like *gtk-common-themes*, because the themes are stored directly at *share/...* instead of *usr/share/...*, which prevents to find duplicated icons, sounds and themes.
 Instead, by adding *-m gtk-common-themes:usr*, this problem is fixed.
+In fact, due to the commonality of this case, *gtk-common-themes:usr* is added by default in the case that it is already in the list of snaps.

 Remember to add this in *each* part that has *stage-packages*.
 Parts without stage packages don't need this.
 The *build-snaps* statement only needs to be put once, so it's better